Like it or not, mental illness sometimes wins.Tweet

 NEED HELP?
 DON’T KNOW WHERE TO TURN?
 CHECK OUT OUR MENTAL HEALTH RESOURCES PAGE

 This is the scenario I presented to the group and its facilitators.
 I walked through all the items that were required for the assignment.
 Almost immediately, the numbness started to set in; as a result, I could feel the wave of dissociation coming for me.

 Moreover, it became too late to inoculate myself against its effects.
 I remember very little of what took place next.
-In fact, once it was time to take a break, I was too overwhelmed to return, opting for the quiet, low lit lobby.
+In fact, once it was time to take a break, I was too overwhelmed to return, opting for the quiet, low-lit lobby.

-I remained in the lobby for the remainder of the time, sitting in the comfort of the quiet only getting up to pace the floor every now and again.
+I remained in the lobby for the remainder of the time, sitting in the comfort of the quiet, getting up only to pace the floor every now and again.
 So I guess the question is, do I feel like a failure for leaving the group?
-Well, the answer is no and it’s not entirely because I measured how far I have come, I was simply in the grip of my firefighting past and was not strong enough to reclaim my brain to feel anything.
+Well, the answer is no, and it’s not entirely because I measured how far I have come, I was simply in the grip of my firefighting past and was not strong enough to reclaim my brain to feel anything.

-Let’s be honest, we are all going to have our moments where we can’t outrun the mental illness that lurks in the shadows of all things suppressed.
-So why pour salt into an already deep festering wound.
+Let’s be honest: we are all going to have our moments where we can’t outrun the mental illness that lurks in the shadows of all things suppressed.
+So why pour salt into an already deep festering wound?

-So, be good to yourself, when you are overtaken by the tide of your mental health condition, remember, your years and years of being at odds with the self have made you an expert swimmer, a mental health warrior.
+So, be good to yourself, when you are overtaken by the tide of your mental-health condition.
+Remember, your years and years of being at odds with the self have made you an expert swimmer, a mental-health warrior.
 As a warrior, you know that the overwhelming waters will recede and all the progress you have made will help you win the day.

 If you are suffering from PTSD, please reach out.
-I thank you for your service and you are still worthy and mean something.
+I thank you for your service, and you are still worthy and mean something.
 I believe in you!